Celebrating 80 years of The Little Prince!

 The modern tradition of spraying your property kills adult mosquitoes and requires spraying at such a high concentration and frequency that it also kills beneficial insects including fireflies, ladybugs, bumblebees and butterflies.
 Our ecosystem relies on these essential insects to maintain a healthy balance for both plants and animals.

-One easy way to access these kits is through local nonprofit organization Northport Native Garden Initiative (NNGI).
-NNGI will be at the Northport Farmers’ Market this Saturday, June 18, and are providing the first ten kits for free.
-After that, a kit can be purchased for $10.
-Each kit comes with a bucket, the mosquito dunk and hay – everything you need to make a mosquito kit at home.
+One easy way to access these kits is through local nonprofit organization Northport Native Garden Initiative (NNGI), while supplies last.
+Kits can be purchased for $10 and come with a bucket, the mosquito dunk and hay – everything you need to make a mosquito kit at home.

 Here are the easy steps for making a mosquito larva trap: